ssandrews/Smoldyn/docs/Smoldyn/SmoldynManual.rst

 directly, preceded by the statement lattice and then the lattice name.
 Both forms are shown below.

+.. container:: description

    ``start_lattice`` :math:`name`

    Start of the lattice block.
 The lattice name may be given with :math:`name`, or it may be given afterwards with the ``name`` statement.
 If the name has not been used yet for a lattice, then a new lattice is started.
 Between this statement and ``end_lattice``, all lines need to pertain to lattices.
 Parameters of one lattice can be listed in multiple blocks, or parameters for many lattices can be listed in one block.

    ``* name`` :math:`name`

    Name of the lattice for editing.
 This statement is not required because the lattice name can also be given with ``start_lattice``.
    This statement gives the name of the current lattice for editing, and creates a new lattice if needed.

    ``* type`` :math:`type`

    Type of the lattice.
 At present, this accepts two :math:`type` strings, “nsv” and “pde”, which stand for next-subvolume method and partial differential equation method, respectively.
 However, only the NSV method has been implemented, so that’s the only type that should be entered.
 This statement is optional, with NSV assumed if it is not entered.

    ``* port`` :math:`port`

    Name of the port that the lattice uses to exchange molecules with the particle-based simulation.

    ``* boundaries`` :math:`dim\ pos_1\ pos_2`
    ``* boundaries`` :math:`dim\ pos_1\ pos_2\ type`

    Creates lower and upper boundaries for the lattice region, where :math:`dim` is the dimension that is bounded in this statement, :math:`pos_1` is the lower bound, and :math:`pos_2` is the upper bound.
 In the second form, :math:`type` is a character that represents the boundary type, which may be “r” for reflective or “p” for periodic.
 This syntax is essentially identical to the ``boundaries`` statement that is used to define the particle-based simulation volume.

    ``* lengthscale`` :math:`x_1`
    ``* lengthscale`` :math:`x_1\ x_2`
    ``* lengthscale`` :math:`x_1\ x_2\ x_3`

    Specifies the partition spacing within the lattice region of space.
    Use the first form for 1D systems, the second for 2D systems, and the third for 3D systems.
 The partition spacing values should be even divisors of the lattice dimensions that are given with the ``boundaries`` statement.

    ``* species`` :math:`species_1\ species_2\ ...`

    List of species that should be used in the lattice region of space.
    These species need to have been declared previously in the particle region of space.
 This line may be entered multiple times.
 Rather than listing all species, the “all” keyword can be used to state that all of the current particle-side species should also be used on the lattice side.

    ``* make_particle`` :math:`face\ species_1\ species_2\ ...`

    Causes all molecules of the listed species to be converted from lattice representation to particle representation if they diffuse across the face called :math:`face` (front, back, or both) of the lattice’s port.

    ``* reaction`` :math:`reaction_1\ reaction_2\ ...`
    ``* reaction move`` :math:`reaction_1\ reaction_2\ ...`

    List of reactions that should be used in the lattice region of space.
    These reactions need to have been fully defined previously in the particle region of space.
 Rather than listing all reactions, the keyword “all” can be used to state that all of the current particle-side reactions should also be functional on the lattice side.
 If the keyword “move” is given in the list, as in the latter form above, then all subsequent listed reactions are “moved” to the lattice side, meaning that they are functional on the lattice side but become non-functional on the particle side.
 In this case, they are still defined on the particle side, but are simply disabled.

    ``* mol`` :math:`nmol\ name\ pos_0\ pos_1\ ...\ pos_{dim-1}`

    This adds molecules to the starting state of the simulation in the lattice region of space.
 This statement is essentially identical to the statement with the same name that is in the particle portion of the configuration file.
 The lattice regions starts with :math:`nmol` type :math:`name` molecules at location :math:`pos`.
 Each of the :math:`dim` elements of the position may be a number to give the actual position of the molecule or molecules; or the letter “u” to indicate that the position for each molecule should be a random value between the bounding walls, chosen from a uniform density; or a position range which is given as two numbers separated with a hyphen.

    ``* end_lattice``

    End of a block of lattice definitions.
 Lattice statements are no longer recognized but other simulation statements are.

 .. _statements-for-simulation-settings-1:

 Statements for simulation settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. container:: description

    ``random_seed`` :math:`seed`

    Seed for random number generator, which can be any integer.
-If this line
+If this
-is not entered (or if you set the :math:`seed` value to “time”), the
+   line is not entered (or if you set the :math:`seed` value to “time”),
-current time is used as a seed, producing different sequences for each
+   the current time is used as a seed, producing different sequences for
-run.
-(This statement was called ``rand_seed`` through version 2.28.)
+   each run.
+(This statement was called ``rand_seed`` through version
+   2.28.)

    ``accuracy`` :math:`float`

-A parameter that determines the quantitative accuracy of the simulation,
+   A parameter that determines the quantitative accuracy of the
-on a scale from 0 to 10.
-Low values are less accurate but run faster.
+   simulation, on a scale from 0 to 10.
+Low values are less accurate but
+   run faster.
 Default value is 10, for maximum accuracy.
-Bimolecular reactions are
+Bimolecular
-only checked for pairs of reactants that are both within the same
+   reactions are only checked for pairs of reactants that are both
-virtual box when accuracy is 0 to 2.99, reactants in nearest neighboring
+   within the same virtual box when accuracy is 0 to 2.99, reactants in
-boxes are considered as well when accuracy is 3 to 6.99, and reactants
+   nearest neighboring boxes are considered as well when accuracy is 3
-in all types of neighboring boxes are checked when accuracy is 7 to 10.
+   to 6.99, and reactants in all types of neighboring boxes are checked
+   when accuracy is 7 to 10.

    ``molperbox`` :math:`float`

    Virtual boxes are set up initially so the average number of molecules
    per box is no more than this value.
-The default value is 5. ``boxsize``
+The default value is 5.
-is an alternate way of entering comparable information.
+   ``boxsize`` is an alternate way of entering comparable information.

    ``boxsize`` :math:`float`

    Rather than using ``molperbox`` to specify the sizes of the virtual
    boxes, ``boxsize`` can be used to request the width of the boxes.
 The
-actual box volumes will be no larger than the volume calculated from the
+   actual box volumes will be no larger than the volume calculated from
-width given here.
+   the width given here.

    ``gauss_table_size`` :math:`int`

    This sets the size of a lookup table that is used to generate
    Gaussian-distributed random numbers.
-It needs to be an integer power of
+It needs to be an integer power
-2. The default value is 4096, which should be appropriate for nearly all
+   of 2.
+The default value is 4096, which should be appropriate for
-applications.
+   nearly all applications.

    ``epsilon`` :math:`float`

-Maximum allowed distance separation between a surface-bound molecule and
+   Maximum allowed distance separation between a surface-bound molecule
-the surface.
-The default value, which is extremely small, is good for
+   and the surface.
+The default value, which is extremely small, is good
-most applications.
+   for most applications.

    ``margin`` :math:`float`

-The distance inside of a panel edge to which Smoldyn moves surface-bound
+   The distance inside of a panel edge to which Smoldyn moves
-molecules that diffuse off of a panel.
-The default value, which is
+   surface-bound molecules that diffuse off of a panel.
+The default
-extremely small, is good for most applications.
+   value, which is extremely small, is good for most applications.

    ``neighbor_dist`` :math:`float`

-Maximum distance that surface-bound molecules will jump across space to
+   Maximum distance that surface-bound molecules will jump across space
-diffuse from one panel to a neighboring panel.
+   to diffuse from one panel to a neighboring panel.
 In Smoldyn 2.37 and
    higher versions, the default for this value is extremely small, just
    large enough to prevent round-off error.
 It should not need to be
    changed.
 In prior versions, the default value was 3 times the maximum
-rms step length of surface-bound molecules, which was necessary due to a
+   rms step length of surface-bound molecules, which was necessary due
-different surface-bound molecule diffusion algorithm.
+   to a different surface-bound molecule diffusion algorithm.

 .. _runtime-commands-1: